Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Techniques for Reusing Information to Accelerate Benders Decomposition

 \subsection{Curated DSP}

-Our preliminary experiments indicated that the number of dual solutions in the DSP tends to grow rapidly as we solve more SAA replications.
+Our preliminary experiments indicated that the number of distinct dual extreme points discovered and stored in the DSP tends to grow rapidly as we solve more SAA replications, even though the underlying dual polytope remains fixed.
 This growth makes it increasingly time-consuming to search the DSP for violated cuts.
 To address this, we propose to use a curated DSP in which we restrict the set of stored dual solutions to a more manageable size.
 This restricted set of stored dual solutions is denoted by $\picure$.
 We use the curated DSP exactly as the DSP is used as described in Section \ref{sub:DSP}.
 The only difference is that when searching for cuts based on past dual solutions, we search the set $\picure$ rather than the full DSP ($\pilist$).

 Our approach for creating a curated DSP is detailed in Algorithm \ref{alg:curated_dsp}.
 After each SAA replication, the full DSP $\pilist$ is partitioned into three sets: the permanent set ($\piperm$), the trial set ($\pitrial$), and the remaining solutions which we refer to as ``the bench''.
 The permanent set includes dual solutions that have generated violated cuts in multiple past replications.
 Once a solution is added to the permanent set, it remains there for all subsequent replications.
 The trial set consists of newly generated dual solutions discovered during the previous replication.
 These newly discovered solutions are included in the curated DSP in the following replication.
 If a solution in the trial set successfully identifies a violated cut, it is added to the permanent set in the next replication.
 The curated DSP, $\picure$, is the union of the permanent and trial sets.
 After finishing solving a replication, all dual solutions used to define violated cuts in the replication are added to a set called $\piused$.
 After each replication, dual solutions are re-evaluated: those that were already in the DSP and defined a violated cut (i.e., they are in the set $\piused$) are added to the permanent set $\piperm$.
 Any dual solution that was newly generated during the current replication, and was not already part of the full DSP, is added to the trial set $\pitrial$.
 This allows new solutions to be tested and potentially included in future replications if they prove effective.
 For the next replication, the curated DSP is updated by combining the updated permanent and trial sets.